GfSE/SpecIF-Pages/Documentation/38_SpecIF_Roles_and_Permissions.md

 | a node at hierarchy root | undefined | undefined | undefined | undefined |
 | a node | undefined | undefined | undefined | undefined |

-Effect: The resource of that class and referenced by that node can be seen by the user including their properties.
+Effect: The resource of that class and referenced by any node can be seen by the user including their properties.
 The particular property can be created, read, updated and deleted.

 ---